enzonjagi/enzonjagi/README.md

-# Hi there 👋 , the name is Njagi...
-Njagi Ndungo.
+# Salaam 👋 , the name is Njagi...
+Njagi Ndungo. alias chief_omar

 ### A Software engineer of sorts.